RUiN-jiarun/LipReading-Prototype/README.md

 # README

+## Missing Files

+The pre-trained model and the face landmark file are not included in this repo.
+Please leave an issue if you want to get those files.

 ## How to start and configure the prototype?

 The prototype is implemented in Python language and due to the complexity of the project, it’s hard to pack-up and generate an executable file.
 Thus, we’re sorry that anyone who want to run this demo needs a python 3.7 environment and follow the following instructions to setup the project.